Manaea 9 Ks, Chapman homers for A’s in 10-4 win over Padres

-SAN DIEGO (AP) — Sean Manaea took a perfect game into the sixth inning and Matt Chapman hit a three-run homer to carry the Oakland Athletics to a 10-4 win against the San Diego Padres on Wednesday.
+SAN DIEGO (AP) — Sean Manaea took a perfect game into the sixth inning and Matt Chapman hit a three-run homer to carry the Oakland Athletics to a 10-4 victory over the San Diego Padres on Wednesday.

 Manaea (8-6) kept the Padres off the basepaths until he walked former Athletics player Jurickson Profar with one out in the sixth.
-Pinch-hitter Eric Hosmer then lofted a a bloop single to shallow center to end Manaea’s bid for a second career no-hitter.
+Pinch-hitter Eric Hosmer then lofted a bloop single to shallow center to end Manaea’s bid for a second career no-hitter.
 The left-hander no-hit the Boston Red Sox on April 21, 2018.

 Until the hit by Hosmer, who reportedly is on the trade block, the Padres hit just one ball out of the infield.
 That was Jake Cronenworth’s flyball to left for the second out of the fifth.